OXID-eSales/oxideshop-user-documentation/operation/discounts/discounts.rst

 #.
 If you have the Oxid eShop Enterprise Edition: Maintain discounts centrally and inherit them all or individually to subshops.

-   For more information, see :doc:`Mall tab: Inherit discounts to subshops <tab-mall>`.
+   For more information, see :ref:`operation/discounts/mall-tab:Inheriting Discounts to Subshops`.

 #.
 Create the discount.